CK-qa/IntelliJTest/docs/CredHelper.md

 Test 2FA
- - install 2fa application on your phone
+ - install 2fa application on your phone and pair it with your GitHub account
+ -